Markov chains revisited: Introduction: Markov processes and their long-term behaviour

 If $\bb{T}=\n$, then replace $\int_0^T1_A(X_t(\omega))dt$ with $\sum_{t=0}^{T-1}1_A(X_t(\omega))$.
 The stationary distribution in question generally depends on the sample path, but not on $A$.
 Furthermore, if the process is \emph{aperiodic} \footnote{Note that continuous-time Markov chains are always aperiodic, and hence why there often is no mention of periodicity in texts discussing them, see Section \ref{sec:entct} for details.} (meaning that the distribution of the chain's location does not oscillate in time), then the distribution of the chain's location at time $t$ converges to some stationary distribution as $t$ approaches infinity.
 Which stationary distribution in particular depends on the starting distribution.
 If there is only one stationary distribution, then the probability that the chain lies in any particular region of the state space converges to the total fraction of time that any given path spends in the region.
 That is, after enough time has passed

 For this reason, aperiodic positive recurrent Markov processes with a unique stationary distribution are said to be \emph{ergodic}.

 The stationary distributions are intimately tied to the \emph{closed irreducible sets} contained in the state space.
-These are sets that the process, once inside, cannot escape from (hence, ``closed'') and that do not contain any proper subsets also fulfilling this property (hence ``irreducible'', these sets cannot be ``reduced'' further).
-All states not contained within a closed irreducible set are transient in the sense that the process will eventually leave each such state and never return, either by diverging to infinity or by getting absorbed into one of the closed irreducible sets.
+These are sets that the process, once inside, cannot escape from (hence, `closed') and that do not contain any proper subsets also fulfilling this property (hence `irreducible', these sets cannot be `reduced' further).
+All states not contained within a closed irreducible set are transient in the sense that the process will eventually leave each such state and never return.
+This implies that the paths either diverge to infinity or get absorbed into one of the closed irreducible sets.
 If the process is positive recurrent, then the former is not possible and each sample path $t\mapsto X_t(\omega)$ will eventually enter a closed irreducible set $\cal{I}$.
 Because the path proceeds to spend the remainder of time inside $\cal{I}$, it must be the case that the stationary distribution $\pi$ featuring in~\eqref{eq:ergconvgen} has support contained in $\cal{I}$.
 The irreducibility of these sets further implies that there is no more than one such distribution and that it has support on the entire set.
 It is known as the \emph{ergodic distribution} associated with the closed irreducible set.

 As mentioned before, if the process is positive recurrent and aperiodic, then the distribution of its location converges to a stationary distribution.
 This limiting distribution is just the weighted combination of the ergodic distributions where the weight given to each one of these distributions is the probability that the process ever enters the irreducible set associated with that ergodic distribution.
-Consequently, if the starting distribution is confined to a closed irreducible set, we recover \eqref{eq:time-space}, hence justifying the name ``ergodic distribution''.
+Consequently, if the starting distribution is confined to a closed irreducible set, we recover \eqref{eq:time-space}, hence justifying the name `ergodic distribution'.